SpeedHunterSam/bAmazon/README.md

 # bAmazon
 ## ...bBest Buy?, bTarget?, bNorthernTool?, b_A_Retailer!</h2>

 In this activity, I created a storefront with mySQL and node.js.
-The app takes in orders from customers and deplete stock from the store's inventory.
+The app takes in orders from customers and depletes stock from the store's inventory.

 *Click Image to see LIVE DEMO*